APCSJava/BarnyardBrawl/README.md

 BarnyardBrawl
 =============

-Illustrates how an interface can provide polymorphism.
+Illustrates how interfaces can support polymorphism.